lenchv/hive-driver/docs/readme.md

 To open session you must provide [OpenSessionRequest](/lib/hive/Commands/OpenSessionCommand.ts#L20) - the only required parameter is "client_protocol", which synchronizes the version of HiveServer2 API.

-Into "configuration" you may set any of configurations that required for session of your Hive instance.
+Into "configuration" you may set any of the configurations that required for the session of your Hive instance.

-After the session is openned you will have the [HiveSession](/lib/HiveSession.ts) instance.
+After the session is opened you will have the [HiveSession](/lib/HiveSession.ts) instance.

 Class [HiveSession](/lib/HiveSession.ts) is a facade for API that works with [SessionHandle](/lib/hive/Types/index.ts#L77).